johnlavelle/johnlavelle/eo-slides.md

 # Sentinel Hub based processing chain

 * Many processing scripts available in the [Custom Scripts repo](https://custom-scripts.sentinel-hub.com/#sentinel-2)
-* Python developed to provide a CLI to the custom scripts
+* Python code provides a CLI to the custom scripts
 * The processing is done on Sentinel-Hub's servers'
 * It does mosaicing for given interval (month, etc.)